Heart of Empire: Overview

 While the earlier work was highly experimental in its storytelling, with flashbacks and other multiple storylines running at different speeds and told in different styles, only resolving into a single narrative in the later part of the book, Heart of Empire is straightforwardly linear and drawn in a consistent style, with computer colouring by Angus McKie and lettering by Ellie DeVille.
 The pacing of the story is made more natural by the decision to vary the page count of the monthly comics to fit the demands of the storytelling.
-The story is nevertheless full of mythological, historical, artistic and political references, symbolism and subliminal imagery.
+The story is nevertheless full of mythological, historical, artistic and political references, symbolism, and subliminal imagery.
 Many events echo those in The Adventures of Luther Arkwright.

-As well as a collected paperback edition, Heart of Empire is available as a CD-ROM containing scans of the pencil roughs, black-and-white inks, final colour pages and high resolution versions and a great deal of annotation and supplementary material from Bryan.
+As well as a collected paperback edition, Heart of Empire is available as a CD-ROM containing scans of the pencil roughs, black-and-white inks, final colour pages and high-resolution versions and a great deal of annotation and supplementary material from Talbot.
 It also includes scans of the whole of The Adventures of Luther Arkwright, from the recently created digital remastered version at the best resolution that it has ever been seen in.

-The CD is in some ways the "Director's cut" of the comic and was created to answer the perennial "where do you get your ideas from?" question asked by fans.
-The first chapter of it has been put online for free viewing due to the inherent difficulty in explaining what it contains.
+A collected trade paperback edition, titled Heart of Empire: The Legacy of Luther Arkwright, was published by Dark Horse in 2001.

+A third story, The Legend of Luther Arkwright, was published in July 2022 by Jonathan Cape.